Eligibility Criteria

 Multiple healthcare agencies have been established in addition to AHS.
 How does this affect the program?

-The terms of the ROS agreement permit recipients to carry out their obligation with AHS or any of the eligible health agencies (Recovery Alberta, ACA, ALA, or PCA).
-The bursary funds are currently provided by AHS and therefore the ROS agreement is provided by AHS.
-AHS may assign the ROS agreement to any of the eligible agencies, provided that the assignee shall be bound by the terms of this agreement.
+The terms of the ROS agreement permit recipients to carry out their obligation with an eligible agency or corporation.
+The bursary funds are currently provided by HSS and therefore the ROS agreement is provided by HSS.
+HSS may assign the ROS agreement to any of the eligible agencies, provided that the assignee shall be bound by the terms of this agreement.